Cray-HPE/docs-csm/operations/system_admin_toolkit/about_sat/Introduction_to_SAT.md

 a summary of the status of the components in the system while `sat bootprep` provides a way to create CFS configurations, IMS images, and session templates to prepare for booting the system.
 For more information on the available SAT commands, see [SAT Command Overview](SAT_Command_Overview.md).
+Most `sat` subcommands depend on services or components from other products in the HPE Cray EX software stack.
+For more details, refer to the [SAT Dependencies](SAT_Dependencies.md).

 In CSM 1.3 and newer, the `sat` command is automatically available on all the Kubernetes control plane nodes.
 For more information, see [SAT in CSM](SAT_in_CSM.md).
 Older versions of CSM do not